 Blue yarn: CH 4, this will count as your first DC plus a CH 1 of this round.
 Then in the next CH 3 space, work 3 DC, CH3 , 3 DC.
 CH 1.
 In the next CH 3 space work 3 DC, CH3 , 3 DC.
 CH 1.
 In the next CH 3 space work 3 DC, CH3 , 3 DC.
 CH 1.
 In the last CH 3 space where you did the initial CH 4.
 3DC, CH 3, 2 DC and join with a SL ST into the 3rd chain of the beginning CH.
 This join will complete the last shell of the round.
 You should have 8 shells and 8 chain 3 spaces.

 White yarn: CH 3, then into same space, work 2 DC, CH 1, and you have made the first shell of this round.
-In the CH 1 space, work 3 DC, CH 1.
+Then in the CH 1 space, work 3 DC, CH 1.
 In the corner space, work *3 DC, 3 CH, 3 DC. and 1 CH.
 In the next CH 1 space work 3 DC and 1 CH.
 Repeat from * until all 4 sides are complete.
 You should have 12 shells and 12 spaces after the completion of this round.

 Round 4 and 5: